cloudmesh-ansible/example-project-network-analysis/README.md

 Task #2-6 are wrote into Ansible Playbook `site.yml`.

-### Major Software Packages and Technologies
-1. Ansible: For automated deployment of software packages and running script across multiple VMs;
-2. Hadoop: For hosting dataset;
-3. Spark and Python: For constructing graphs and analysis purpose.

 ### How to Run
 1. Clone this repository.
 2. Deployed the Big Data Stack following the official documents (https://github.com/futuresystems/big-data-stack);